 Heather Saba is a Certified Clinical Herbalist and Nutritionist and Medical Anthropologist in Boulder, Colorado.
 Her training and private practice are built on the Vitalist Tradition of Herbalism, but she also strives to incorporate wisdom and materia medica from other traditions including Ayurveda and Traditional Chinese Medicine among others.

-Growing up in Virginia, she would constantly inquire: ‘What can I do that is Natural?' and ‘What is the root cause?' in the face of all types of doctors.
+Growing up in Virginia, she would constantly inquire: ‘What can I do that is Natural?' and ‘What is the root cause?'.
 Receiving little answers that rang true to her, she journeyed on to discover them for herself.
-An avid traveler, she first realized her passion for Herbalism and preserving traditional knowledge of medicine while living in the Northern Andes of Carhuaz, Peru as a participant researcher for the Center for Social Well-Being.
+An avid traveler, she first realized her passion for herbalism and preserving traditional knowledge while living in the Northern Andes of Carhuaz, Peru as a participant researcher for the Center for Social Well-Being.
 After receiving her BA in Sociocultural Anthropology and Religious Studies at the University of Virginia, she broadened her horizons to learn how to apply her knowledge to the plants and then the people.

 Her devotion led her to work with and deepen her study of the plants of the Mountain West, learning their roots in physiomedicalism and native traditions at the Colorado School of Clinical Herbalism in Boulder, Colorado.
 A permaculture enthusiast and perennial gardener, Heather also works for Dynamic Roots, a high-altitude herbal company, Alpine Botanicals, a budding bioregional, biodynamic herbal apothecary-to-be, and Authentic Hemp Company.